rano667/inventory-management-project/README.md

 - npm run both

-this will run the app on http://localhost:5173/
+in your browser visit the url http://localhost:5173/

 ### Step 1: Clone the Project